Azure/mobile-services-dynamics-connector/MobileServicesCrm/readme.md

 4. In the Add Application Wizard, enter a **Name** for your application such as "ActivityLoggerNativeApp" and click the  **Native Client Application** type.
 Then click to continue.

-5. In the **Redirect URI** box, enter the /login/done endpoint for your App Service gateway.
-This value should be similar to https://contoso.azurewebsites.net/login/done.
+5. In the **Redirect URI** box, enter the /login/done endpoint for your mobile service.
+This value should be similar to  https://my-mobile-service.azure-mobile.net/login/aad.

 6. Once the native application has been added, click the **Configure** tab.
 Copy the **Client ID**.
 You will need this later when you configure your iOS or Windows Store client app.